JoelKovalcson/ChattleShip/README.md

 - Helped improve overall CSS style to the page based on our team's agreed theme preferences
     - emphasis on the beloved "dark-mode"

+### Jordan Johnston

+- Programmed chat function so players can talk with each other during gameplay

 ## Future Ideas
 As a development group, we would like to update this project with additional functionality and ideas including:
  - Modals